 The College has no formal Reserves Policy but recognises the importance of reserves in the financial stability of any organisation, and ensures that there are adequate reserves to support the College's core activities.
-The College and group reserves include £109,000 held as restricted reserves.
-As at the balance sheet date the Income and Expenditure reserve stands at £8,167,000 (2019: £15,884,000).
+The College reserves include £109,000 held as restricted reserves (2020:£109,000).
+As at the balance sheet date the Income and Expenditure reserve stands at £10,799,000 (2020: £8,167,000).
 It is the Corporation's intention to increase reserves over the life of the strategic plan through the generation of annual operating surpluses.
-The reduction in the Income & Expenditure Reserve is due to the actuarial loss of £7,947,000 in respect of the Greater Manchester Pension Fund scheme.
+The increase in the Income & Expenditure Reserve is due to the actuarial gain of £2,395,000 (2019/20: £7,947,000 loss) in respect of the Greater Manchester Pension Fund scheme.